ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 In the above analogy, your brother, the staff and the pedestrian are analogous to routers which extract a portion of the IP address and direct the packets to the next router/destination.

 ###### Routing protocols
 You might ask, how do forwarding tables get set?
-Are they hand-craftly configured like our national address system?
+Are they hand-crafted configured like our national address system?
 Well, that's why we need **routing protocols**.
 They are used to automatically set the forwarding tables.
 A routing protocols may determine the shortest path from each router to each destination.
 This can be achieved by the famous Dijkstra algorithm that you might've learned in the algorithm class.

 ### Circuit Switching
 In packet switch, those resources are **shared** so packets may have to wait for access to a communication link.

 In contrast to packet switch, the resources needed along a path to provide for communication between the end systems are **reserved** for the duration of the communication session in circuit switch .

 Traditional telephone networks are examples of circuit-switched networks.
-As long as the connection between the caller and the reciever is built, the network reserves a constant transmission rate in the network's links for the duration of the connection.
+As long as the connection between the caller and the receiver is built, the network reserves a constant transmission rate in the network's links for the duration of the connection.
 Such connection is called **circuit**.
 The sender can transfer the data to the receiver at the guaranteed constant rate.

 The figure below illustrates a circuit-switched network.
-Each of the links has four circuits, so that each link can support four simultaneeous connections.
+Each of the links has four circuits, so that each link can support four simultaneous connections.
 When two hosts want to communicate, the network establishes a dedicated end-to-end connection.
-Each router is responsible to ditribute the packets to the reserved circuit.
+Each router is responsible to distribute the packets to the reserved circuit.
 Since the figure above has four circuits each link, a circuit gets one fourth of the link's total transmission capacity.
 For example, if each link has a transmission rate of 1Mbps, then each end-to-end connection gets 250 kbps of dedicated transmission rate.

 ![figure-1-13](./assets/images/chapter-1/figure-1-13.png)